pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     Due to lack of authentication and encryption it is not suitable to use this client for connections across the internet and should only be used in controlled environments.

     .. versionadded:: 2.5

+.. class:: rfc2217.PortManager

+    This class provides helper functions for implementing :rfc:`2217` compatible servers.

+    Basically, it implements every thing needed for the :rfc:`2217` protocol.
+    It just does not open sockets and read/write to serial ports (though it changes other port settings).
+The user of this class must take care of the data transmission itself.
+The reason for that is, that this way, this class supports all programming models such as threads and select.

+    Usage examples can be found in the examples where two TCP/IP - serial converters are shown, one using threads (the single port server) and an other using select (the multi port server).

+    .. note:: Each new client connection must create a new instance as this object (and the :rfc:`2217` protocol) has internal state.

+    .. method:: __init__(serial_port, connection, debug_output=False)

+        :param serial_port: a :class:`Serial` instance that is managed.
+        :param connection: an object implementing :meth:`write`, used to write to the network.

+        Initializes the Manager and starts negotiating with client in Telnet and :rfc:`2217` protocol.
+The negotiation starts immediately so that the class should be instantiated in the moment the client connects.

+        The *serial_port* can be controlled by :rfc:`2217` commands.
+This object will modify the port settings (baud rate etc) and control lines (RTS/DTR) send BREAK etc. when the corresponding commands are found by the :meth:`filter` method.

+        The *connection* object must implement a :meth:`write(data)` function.
+        This function must ensure that *data* is written at once (no user data mixed in, i.e. it must be thread-safe).
+All data must be sent in its raw form (:meth:`escape` must not be used) as it is used to send Telnet and :rfc:`2217` control commands.

+    .. method:: escape(data)

+        :param data: data to be sent over the network.
+        :return: data, escaped for Telnet/:rfc:`2217`

+        A generator that escapes all data to be compatible with :rfc:`2217`.
+        Implementors of servers should use this function to process all data sent over the network.

+        The function returns a generator which can be used in ``for`` loops.
+        It can be converted to bytes using ``serial.to_bytes``.

+    .. method:: filter(data)

+        :param data: data read from the network, including Telnet and :rfc:`2217` controls.
+        :return: data, free from Telnet and :rfc:`2217` controls.

+        A generator that filters and processes all data related to :rfc:`2217`.
+        Implementors of servers should use this function to process all data received from the network.

+        The function returns a generator which can be used in ``for`` loops.
+        It can be converted to bytes using ``serial.to_bytes``.

+    .. method:: check_modem_lines()

+        This function needs to be called periodically (e.g. every second) when the server wants to send NOTIFY_MODEMSTATE messages.
+This is required to support the client for reading CTS/DSR/RI/CD status lines.

+        The function reads the status line and issues the notifications automatically.

+    .. versionadded:: 2.5